 Drobo UI supports six different languages and has two apps (Drobo Access and Drobo Pics) available for Android and iOS.

 Extend NAS capabilities using apps

 Drobo also provides the installation of additional apps through Drobo Apps.
-Drobo Apps are a set of applications and services designed to be installed and run from the Drobo 5N using Dashboard.
+Drobo Apps are a set of applications and services designed to be installed using Dashboard.
 That being said, you can’t run Drobo Apps on Drobo Mini, Drobo, Drobo 5C, and Drobo 5D/5Dt/5D3 devices.
-You can find the full list of available DroboApps on this LINK.
+You can find the full list of available DroboApps on this link.

-Synology provides 3-years of Standard warranty for all products and you can extend it to 2 years more through the extended warranty.
-It must be registered within 30 days from purchase on Synology Account.
+Synology provides 3-years of Standard warranty for all products.
+You can extend it to 2 years more through the extended warranty.
+You must register it within 30 days from purchase on Synology Account.
 Currently, Synology doesn´t offer an extended warranty in the USA.
-You can find more information on this LINK.
+You can find more information on this link.
 Synology has more user-friendly and extensive documentation, all in one place.

 Monitoring the health state of your NAS device